Links on Android Authority may earn us a commission. Learn more.

 OnePlus Nord vs OnePlus 7 and 7 Pro

-At just over one-year-old, the OnePlus 7 and OnePlus 7 Pro are still very competitive high-end models.
+At just over two years old, the OnePlus 7 and OnePlus 7 Pro are still very competitive high-end models.
 Although the Nord still sneaks a new feature or two past the more affordable of the 7 series.

 For example, there’s no 90Hz display on the standard OnePlus 7, it still has the slower 20W charging option, and a considerably more basic main and depth-sensor rear camera and single selfie setup.
 Instead, it’s the OnePlus 7 Pro that’s more of a complete feature match for the Nord.
 The 7 Pro has the benefit of a 3x telephoto camera lens and both offer much better gaming performance thanks to their high-end Snapdragon 855 processor.